roselmamendes/roselmamendes.github.io/_posts/tec/2019-02-06-google-app-engine.md

 ## Deploying an application

-I am going to use my repository [conteudo-negro-tech](https://github.com/NegraTec/conteudo-tech-negro).
+I am going to use my repository [conteudo-tech-negro](https://github.com/NegraTec/conteudo-tech-negro).
 It is a Python project using [Flask](http://flask.pocoo.org/).

 **Create an app.yaml in the repository**

 First of all, the project needs to have an [app.yaml](https://cloud.google.com/appengine/docs/standard/go/config/appref).
-This file is responsible to describe how the deploy will be configured and started.
+This file is responsible to describe how the deploy will be configured.

-For conteudo-negro-tech I have the follow:
+For conteudo-tech-negro I have the follow:

 ```yaml
 runtime: python37